Factory Acts: Factories Act 1847

 After the collapse of the Peel administration which had resisted any reduction in the working day to less than 12 hours, a Whig administration under Lord John Russell came to power.
 The new Cabinet contained supporters and opponents of a ten-hour day and Lord John himself favoured an eleven-hour day.
-The government therefore had no collective view on the matter; in the absence of government opposition, the Ten Hour Bill was passed, becoming the Factories Act 1847 (citation 10 & 11 Vict c.
+The government therefore had no collective view on the matter; in the absence of government opposition, the Ten Hour Bill was passed, becoming the Factories Act 1847 (10 & 11 Vict. c.
 29).
 This law (also known as the Ten Hour Act) limited the work week in textile mills (and other textile industries except lace and silk production) for women and children under 18 years of age.
 Each work week contained 63 hours effective 1 July 1847 and was reduced to 58 hours effective 1 May 1848.
-In effect, this law limited the workhours only for women and children to 10 hours which earlier was 12 hours.
+In effect, this law limited the work hours only for women and children to 10 hours which earlier was 12 hours.

 This law was successfully passed due to the contributions of the Ten Hours Movement.
 This campaign was established during the 1830s and was responsible for voicing demands towards limiting the work week in textile mills.
 The core of the movement was the 'Short Time Committees' set up (by millworkers and sympathisers) in the textile districts, but the main speakers for the cause were Richard Oastler (who led the campaign outside Parliament) and Lord Ashley, 7th Earl of Shaftesbury (who led the campaign inside Parliament).
 John Fielden, although no orator, was indefatigable in his support of the cause, giving generously of his time and money and – as the senior partner in one of the great cotton firms – vouching for the reality of the evils of a long working day and the practicality of shortening it.